 Using 3rd party Apps

 Some 3rd party apps, such as Corkz and VinoPal, interface with CellarTracker via a private API.
 CellarTracker does not currently implement OAuth 2.0 or some other mechanism to grant access to your CellarTracker account to these applications.
 We are certainly considering that for the future, but for now we have made some minor upgrades to our API so that these applications will not need to retain your password.
 There is now a Credentials API that can be passed a handle and password and in return receive a valid password hash.
-Both CellarVU and Cor.kz plan to use this in their next major releases.
+Both VinoPal and Cor.kz have been using this for several years.
 Also, the current/latest version of Cor.kz has already switched over to HTTPS for all calls to CellarTracker.
 If you have concerns about this, we either recommend not using these applications or using a special password just for CellarTracker, Cor.kz and VinoPal that is DIFFERENT from passwords that you using for banking and other transactional accounts.

 A Note on Credit Card Security